University of Sydney

 SA Australia

-Associate Professor Amy Reynolds is a clinical epidemiologist and provisional psychologist with research expertise in the relationships between non-standard work schedules (particularly shift work), health and safety.
+A/Professor Amy Reynolds is a clinical epidemiologist and intern psychologist with research expertise in the relationships between non-standard work schedules (particularly shift work), health and safety.
 She is also a patient research partner, living with systemic lupus erythematosus (SLE) and antiphospholipid syndrome (APS).
 She is a member of the BMJ’s International Patient Advisory Panel, which informs the BMJ about patient preferences and priorities.
-Their most recent international collaboration has focussed on patient partnership in healthcare.
+Their most recent international collaboration has focussed on patient partnership in healthcare, and the role of patients in policy decision making.

-She is the current co-lead of the insomnia, shift work and body clock disruption theme at Flinders University’s Helath and Medical Research Institute (FHMRI: Sleep Health (formerly Adelaide Institute of Sleep Health)).
+She is based at the Flinders Health and Medical Research Institute (Sleep Health), where she is an ARC DECRA Fellow.
 A/Prof Reynolds’ clinical research was showcased on the SBS 3 part documentary, Australia’s Sleep Revolution with Dr Michael Mosley, which can be found on SBS On Demand.

 RSL Australia